 After the disease cubes have moved through the lab, developing a cure comes next.
 Developing a cure comes in several stages.
 Players will have to add a certain number and type of disease cubes to research a cure, test it, and then release it worldwide.

 In the Lab drastically changes the game’s difficulty level.
 If a player tries to take too many samples to the lab, they run the risk of running out of disease cubes and that’s instant game over.
 There are just so many more things to juggle in an already overwhelming game, but it’s still one of my favorites.

 If that’s not enough for you, In the Lab introduces several new variants as well as other goodies.
 The usual suspects of extra characters and abilities are included.
 Each one will have a unique power, and all are useful.

 Competitive & Solo Play

 The new game variant adds competitive play to the mix.
 The overall game itself remains cooperative, but in a “too close to home” example of art imitating life, players can split into teams and focus on curing the disease for fame and glory (points) and compete for a final score at the end of the game.

-There’s even a new set of rules for solo play that doesn’t just have the player controlling multiple characters as well.
+There’s even a new addition to the rules for solo play that doesn’t just have the player controlling multiple characters as well.

 I love thematic elements in board games and the new lab delivers 100%.
 It’s cool, intricate, and fits right in with the base game.
 I don’t play it with every game of Pandemic but when I play with a team of veteran scientists and emergency responders, we try to amp up the difficulty as much as possible.

 State of Emergency adds new difficulty to the world of Pandemic but it also gives some newly-enhanced abilities to deal with the impending destruction of the human race.

 The ever-rampant purple virus now has a deadly SUPERBUG variant that cannot be treated.
 WTF!?!?!?

 How are you supposed to treat it?
 You can’t… at first.